vmware-tanzu/community-edition/docs/site/content/docs/assets/package-installation.md

      Uninstalled package 'cert-manager' from namespace 'default'
      ```

-For more information about package management, see the [Package Management
+For more information about package management, see [Work with Packages](../package-management).
-documentation](../package-management).
 For details on installing a specific package,
 see the package's documentations in the left navigation bar (`Packages >
 ${PACKAGE_NAME}`).